-A recently published report by the CTI League indicated the main emerging threats are in the healthcare sector.
+A recently published report by the CTI League highlighted the main emerging threats in the healthcare sector.
 In the last Quarter of 2020, experts discovered a significant rise in cyberattacks on the healthcare industry.
 The report stated: “From October to December the CTI League observed a dramatic uptick in focused attacks against healthcare entities, particularly small and medium sized hospitals and clinics, which impacted clinical workflows at hundreds of healthcare providers.”

-- During Q4 65.9% of these attacks aimed for small (30.2%) and medium (35.7%) sized companies.
+- During Q4 2020, 65.9% of these attacks aimed for small (30.2%) and medium (35.7%) sized practices.

 What Steps Can Small- & Medium Sized Healthcare Groups Take to Stop Cyberattacks?

-- Phishing:Conduct worker security awareness training in order to educate your workforce in relation to cyber threats and spotting them.
-Configure strong passwords in tandem with 2-factor authentication on every username-password systems on you network.
+- Phishing:Conduct employee awareness training in order to educate your workforce about cyber threats and identifying them.
+Configure strong passwords in tandem with 2-factor authentication on every username-password combination on you network.

-- RDP compromise:Amend default ports and set a maximum number of log-in attempts be automatic lock-out is activated.
-This will prevent brute force tactics.
-In addition to this you can configure patches and conduct security updates quickly to address known security flaws.
-Ensure that staff responsible for these tasks also undergo regular HIPAA training and refresher course so that it remains to the forefront of their thinking when allocating time to specific projects.
+- RDP compromise:Amend default ports and set a maximum number of log-in attempts before automatic lock-out is activated.
+This will mitigate the threat from brute force attacks.
+In addition, ensure staff responsible for network security undergo regular HIPAA training and refresher course so that it remains to the forefront of their thinking when allocating time to specific projects.

-- The Importance of HIPAA Training: As indicated in both of the points above HIPAA training the the single most important security measure for small- to medium-sized practices to put in place.
+- The Importance of HIPAA Training: As indicated in both of the points above HIPAA training is the single most important security measure for small- to medium-sized practices to put in place.
 The most important part of any network and its security solution are the users.
 All of the strongest cybersecurity measures available will count for absolutely nothing if the technology is not being used correctly by individuals who are not fully aware of their obligations under HIPAA.